wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

       **Step 5: Hover over an edge** <br/>
       Hover over the edge between the styling and shopping service.
 You see that they send requests to each other.

-      <br/>Hover over an edge (the arrow that goes from one service to the other).
+      <br/>When you hover over an edge (the arrow that goes from one service to the other).
 It highlights the direction of the requests between the two services. <br/>Edges are bidirectional if the two services send requests to each other.
       </td>
     <td><img src="/images/tracing_appmap_bidirectional_edge.png" alt="Hover over the styling service"/></td>
   </tr>